-The Trustee measures land and buildings at revalued amounts with changes in fair value being recognised in other comprehensive income.
-The Trustee engages independent valuation specialists to determine fair value on a regular basis.
+The Trustee measures land and buildings at revalued amounts with changes in fair value being recognised in Other Comprehensive Income.
+The Trustee engages independent valuation specialists to determine fair value on a cyclical, three year basis.
+In years where an independent valuation is not performed, an internal assessment is undertaken to ensure the carrying amount does not differ materially to the fair value.